5 Impressive Health Benefits Of Soy Milk & Associated Risks

 What Is Soy Milk?

 Soy milk is made from soybeans or full-fat soy flour and has a nutty flavor with a creamy texture.
-It is widely used as a dairy milk substitute by vegans.
+It comes with many soybean benefits and is widely used as a dairy milk substitute by vegans.
 It is an intermediate product in tofu production with longer shelf life than dairy products.
 This drink can replace regular milk for making several dishes.

 protip_icon Trivia